martinberlin/udpx/README.md

     nodejs middleware.js
     Send UDP packets to the ESP32 IP in both RGB / RGBW to certify it works, does not crash and fullfills expected behaviour.

 Please DO NOT merge in any stable branch before the tests pass.
-Keeping this methodology we will save the development team lot's of time that can be used wisely.

 ## Branching model